 I used a Beef Top Round thinly sliced for this recipe.
 My local super market had 1lb already sliced top round just ready to be made into jerky.
 As you know, I normally only make 1 pound of jerky when using a new recipe.
 This way I don’t waste a bunch of meat if the recipe turns out bad.
 Knowing what I know now, I should have made 5lbs!

 It took a total of 4 hours to dry this jerky with my tried and true dehydrator.
-One hour at 160° and 3 hours at 130° made this just perfect.
+Three hours at 160° and 1 hour at 140° made this just perfect.
 Since the meat was cut very thin, about 1/8″, I did not do an initial heat treatment in the oven.
 Being so thin, an hour in the dehydrator at 160° should kill all bacteria.
 If the meat was a little thicker, an initial heat treatment would be recommended.

 So go grab some meat, plug in the dehydrator, and sit back while making this fantastic Habanero Tabasco Jerky!